deven96/ahnlich/sdk/ahnlich-client-py/README.md

 ## Bulk Requests
-The clients has the ability to send multiple requests at once, and these requests will be handled sequentially.
+Clients have the ability to send multiple requests at once, and these requests will be handled sequentially.
 The builder class takes care of this.
 The response is a list of all individual request responses.

 ```py